Darkest Dungeon 2 Thoughts

-I completed the first Darkest Dungeon 4 years after starting it and just started playing the sequel Darkest Dungeon 2 a few days ago.
+I completed the first Darkest Dungeon 4 years after starting it and I've just completed its sequel Darkest Dungeon 2, finishing the 5th confession Cowardice.

 DESIGN SHIFT OF BIG RUN TO MANY SMALL RUNS